Tyson Foerster Game Preview: Flyers vs. Penguins

 Foerster Season Stats Insights

-- Foerster has a goal in two of 22 games this year, but has to post a multi-goal effort.
+- Foerster has a goal in three games this season through 23 games played, but has not had multiple goals in any of those games.

-- Despite recording points in six of 22 games this season, Foerster has yet to post a multi-point contest.
+- Foerster has registered a point in a game seven times this year out of 23 games played, including multiple points on one occasion.

-- Foerster has yet to record a multi-assist game this season despite registering one in four of 22 games played.
+- Foerster has an assist in five of 23 games this year, but has not recorded two or more in a game so far.

-- Foerster's odds on his point total prop carry an implied probability of 46.5% that he hits the over.
+- The implied probability that Foerster hits the over on his points over/under is 50%, based on the odds.

-- There is an implied probability of 31.2% of Foerster going over his assist prop bet, considering the moneyline odds.
+- Foerster has an implied probability of 33.9% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.